dhalber11/PIDwheel/README.md

 help with this diagram [Paul Weder & Cyrus Wyatt](https://github.com/japhero/PID-project)

 For the CAD it was fairly simple and I got it done by the time limit.
 There was a couple of problems I ran into, the main one was the T-slot joints.
 The T-slot tool was't working like I thought it would and it was making the bolts to close to the end and it was hard to find the right screw length.
 I ended up importing a T-slot from a different studio earlier in the year because I knew it would work but it was much less efficient.
 (Dylan talk here).
 For the assembly I finished on time but I couldn't fully manufacture until the end (bcause of wiring) which is something to consider for later projects.
 We also ended up straying from the design a little with the front panel(adding another switch) and on the side another peice of a breaboard, this is another reason you shouldn't fully put it together without the wiring and electronics.
 For the documentation we didn't finish by the time we thought and ended up finishing 6/1-2 so it was a good lesson to give time for documentation which is arguably thre most important part of the project.
-I also learned for the assembly
+I also learned for the assembly that sections needed to be in order to show the chronological order of the project which is more useful to readers.

 ## Images
 ![image](https://github.com/dhalber11/PIDwheel/assets/113122312/79db7c5e-b936-459c-856f-181fc560ac8e)